AI-sInA/Data-Science-und-ML-Team-9/2_BaselineModel/README.md

 ## Feature Engineering

 New features are created to capture temporal patterns and event-specific information:
-- Year, month, weekday, and calendar week
+- Year, month, weekday, and calendar week.
-- Day of the year (sine and cosine transformations)
+- Day of the year (sine and cosine transformations).
-- Month (sine and cosine transformations)
+- Month (sine and cosine transformations).
-- Weekday (sine and cosine transformations)
+- Weekday (sine and cosine transformations).
-- Boolean flag for weekends
+- Boolean flag for weekends.

 ## Model Training